Vegan Cream Cheese Frosting

 This vegan cream cheese frosting is super sweet, slightly tangy and beautifully creamy.
 It tastes just like the real deal and can be made quickly and easily.
-Perfect for topping cakes, brownies and other sweet treats!
+Perfect for piping onto cupcakes, layer cakes and other sweet treats!

 Who doesn’t love cream cheese frosting?